saigohan/ChatGPT_Python_Game/README.md

-# I used ChatGPT to create an entire video game with Python
+# I used ChatGPT to create a video game
 ### (this project is not finished yet)